-Surgical experience increases as you move through your fellowship.
-Fellows assist in more than 800 surgical cases that entail the following procedures:
+Surgical experience increases as you move through your fellowship, consistent with the educational goals of the division.
+Fellows assist in more than 600 to 700 surgical cases that encompass the following procedures:

 - matrix-induced autologous chondrocyte implantation

-- high tibial, tibial tubercle, and distal femoral osteotomy of the knee
+- high tibial, tibial tubercle, biplanar, and distal femoral osteotomy of the knee

 - elbow ligament reconstruction and cartilage transplant procedures

 - ankle cartilage transplantation and ligament reconstruction

 - arthroscopic and open Latarjet/bone augmentation for shoulder instability